How to Cook Lentils

-If you’re wanting to add more meatless meals to your diet, lentils is a great place to start.
+If you’re wanting to add more meatless meals to your diet, adding legumes to your meal plans is a great place to start.
 They’re quick and easy to cook and there’s so many ways you can serve them.

 What Are Lentils